OAGi/Score/docs/user_guide/index.rst

 To uplift a BIE:

-1. Select “Uplift BIE” in the “BIE” menu at the top of the page.
+1. Select "Uplift BIE" in the "BIE" menu at the top of the page.

-2. On the returned “Uplift BIE – Select BIE” page:
+2. On the returned "Uplift BIE – Select BIE" page:

    1. Select a source release in the *Source branch* dropdown.
 The latest release should not be selected.
 The BIEs belonging to the